skip to content

 00:26:30 - Anthony Campolo

-Define.
-Actually let's.
-ChatGPT.
-This is a good, this is a good use case for ChatGPT.
-Let's ask ChatGPT to define a docker.
-What's the difference between a Docker image and a Docker container?
+Actually, let's ask ChatGPT.
+This is a good use case for ChatGPT.
+Let's ask ChatGPT: what's the difference between a Docker image and a Docker container?

 00:26:40 - Jenn Junod